Logitech – K780 Full-size Wireless Scissor Keyboard – White

 • Full-Reuenthal, a municipality in the district of Zurzach in the canton of Aargau in Switzerland

 Logitech International S.A. ( LOJ-i-tek; stylized in all lowercase) is a Swiss multinational manufacturer of computer peripherals and software.
-Headquartered in Lausanne, Switzerland, the company has offices throughout Europe, Asia, Oceania, and the Americas, and is one of the world's leading manufacturers of input and interface devices for personal computers (PCs) and other digital products.
-It is a component of the flagship Swiss Market Index.
+Headquartered in Lausanne, Switzerland, and San Jose, California, the company has offices throughout Europe, Asia, Oceania, and the Americas, and is one of the world's leading manufacturers of input and interface devices for personal computers (PCs) and other digital products.
+It is a component of the flagship Swiss Market Index, and listed on the Nasdaq.

 Size in general is the magnitude or dimensions of a thing.
 More specifically, geometrical size (or spatial size) can refer to three geometrical measures: length, area, or volume.
 Length can be generalized to other linear dimensions (width, height, diameter, perimeter).
 Size can also be measured in terms of mass, especially when assuming a density range.